-ING’s mobile banking app has speech software which is more convenient for those that may be blind or visually impaired.
-If customers don’t have a smartphone or tablet, then ING in the Netherlands has an XL Scanner, that has larger buttons and is also equipped with speech software.
+ING’s mobile banking app has speech software which is more convenient for people who experience blindness or a visual disability.
 Read out button on ING newsroom articles.

 Around 870 cash machines in the Netherlands are also equipped with a speech function.
 The speech function is activated by plugging headphones or ear plugs into the cash machine.